WEBTREATS: Communication in Health Care

 AACH’s goal is to improve communication among patients, families, and healthcare teams.
 The website has online education for healthcare providers and publications on communication.

-The American College of Obstetricians and Gynecologists - Social Media Guide
+American College of Obstetricians and Gynecologists: Social Media Guide

 This website features lists of possible questions on various health topics.
-The site also links to the Harvard Medical School Family Health Guide for explanations of tests and procedures.
+The site also has information on women’s health and on many diseases and health conditions.

 This website has resources on health literacy and a free online course: Effective Communication Tools for Healthcare Professionals.